 2. The Orloff

-300 Carats when found, color: a little bluish green, clarity: exceptionally pure, cut: Mogul-cut rose, source: India.
-Stands 2nd in our Top 10 Famous Diamonds list.
+It was 300 Carats when found; color: a little bluish-green; clarity: exceptionally pure; cut: Mogul-cut rose; source: India.
+It stands 2nd in our Top 10 Famous Diamonds list.

-This gem may be discovered in the Diamond Treasury of Russia in Moscow.
+This gem might have been discovered in the Diamond Treasury of Russia in Moscow.

 History and Origin.

 There are so many historical episodes involving the Orloff.
-First, it may have been decided at one time as the diamond eye of Vishnu’s idol (one of the Hindu Gods) in the deepest sanctuary temple in Srirangam, before being stolen in the 1700s by a French deserter.
+First, it may have been once chosen as the diamond eye of Vishnu’s idol (one of the Hindu Gods) in the deepest sanctuary temple in Srirangam, before being stolen in the 1700s by a French deserter.
 However, the deserter just burrows one eye from its socket, because he was terror-stricken at the thought of retribution, so he couldn’t take the other.
 He went to Madras and sold the stone immediately to an English sea-captain for 2,000 pounds.